javanile/mush/docs/index.md

 ### Going further

-For more details on using Cargo, check out the [Mush Guide](../guide/index.md)
+For more details on using Mush, check out the [CLI Commands](commands.md)